Useful

 thoroughly recommended!"

-Traveller Rich Perkons used StarLine from Walvis Bay to Windhoek in Feb 2009: "Although there is only one train a day, Walvis Bay ticket office is open all day, but closes a couple of hours before the train leaves.
+Traveller Rich Perkons used StarLine from Walvis Bay to Windhoek: "Although there is only one train a day, Walvis Bay ticket office is open all day, but closes a couple of hours before the train leaves.
 My train was a single coach attached to 22 petrol tankers, a few box cars and a couple of flatbed trucks.
 Despite the slow speed, a two-hour delay in leaving and clunky-ness, the journey was fine and we arrived 30mins early.
 Tickets get collected around 3am after the train crew switches so don't loose your ticket."

 Traveller Alexander Bradley used StarLine from Windhoek to Swakopmund in June 2008: We called the reservation line and they told us they couldn’t take our reservation and that we needed to go to a station and book.
 Arriving at the German-inspired Windhoek Station we booked our ticket from Windhoek to Swakopmund for the following day and were told to arrive half an hour before departure.
 Arriving at the platform there were three individual carriages lined up on the platform, the first to Walvis Bay and last to Keetmanshoop, the middle one had the lights switched off.
 We climbed onboard the Walvis Bay carriage and walked down the aisle past the economy class seats, past the drinks and snacks machine and the toilets to the business class section.
 There were 12 business class seats in the section; we occupied two with another lady behind us, the economy section was half full.
 The seats were 4 across in both business and economy, but the business seats were larger, higher and more padded.
 The engine coupled to the train at 19:45, ten minutes before departure.
 The conductor came on board and checked our tickets before switching on the DVD player.
 They showed two films before we all fell asleep, although the speakers were a little too soft with the clickety-clack of the train and it became too soft to hear, and too loud to not watch.
 The lights were out for the DVD, but I could turn on my reading light.
 The train departed at 20:05, ten minutes after the scheduled time and we were full steam ahead for five minutes before the train turned around and spent half an hour coupling to about 15 wagons including box cars, steel pipes and petrol between us and the engine.
 There was space above our seats for our baggage and the conductor sat in business call behind us so we felt quite safe.
 The seats were comfortable and the air con/ heater were keeping us at a good temperature during the night, although we brought out our own blanket to be extra warm.
 We woke at about 06:00 and became very worried that we had slept in and missed our stop at 05:20 and that we were continuing onto Walvis Bay.
 We were relieved when we found that our train was running late.
 We arrived at Swakopmund 06:35, 1h15m late.
 The sun rose just as we arrived in Swakopmund and we were able to see the landscape for the first time during the trip.
 Photo courtesy of Alexander Bradley.